-Buying a car is a big ticket item, and in most parts of the country it's necessary to have at least one car per household to get to work, school, shopping, and more.
+Buying a new vehicle is a big-ticket item, and in most parts of the country, it's necessary to have at least one car per household to get to work, school, shopping, and more.

 For many people, it's just a fact of life that you'll have a car loan, same as you have a mortgage.
 However, while a house (usually) appreciates, a car starts depreciating the second you drive it off the lot.